PS4 “Checking System Storage Status” Issues | Fixed by Experts

 This guide covers the most common issues with this message that are:

-- That message appears then PS4 screen turns into black with no signals and nothing happens afterwards.
+- The “Checking System Storage Status” message appears then the PS4 turns off entirely with a black screen and no signals and nothing happens afterward.

 - The PS4 enters an infinite loop with the “Checking the system storage status” message.